The Training You’ll Receive

 When the Family Medicine Center is closed, second and third-year residents take turns covering beeper calls for private patients.
 Two in-house calls are required per month.
 Additional paid moonlighting opportunities are also available to interested third-year residents.

-The St. Elizabeth Healthcare Family Medicine Center is the base of operations for our residents.
-Outpatients at this state-of-the-art facility are assigned to residents and include a diverse mix of adults, children and obstetrics patients.
+The St. Elizabeth Family Practice Center is the base of operations for our residents.
+Patients at this state-of-the-art facility are assigned to residents and include a diverse mix of adults, children and obstetrics patients.

 The Noon Conference